 Breakouts suck.
-This blemish blast smoothie is loaded with anti-inflammatory ingredients to help bring down blemishes fast and prevent new ones.
+This blemish blast smoothie contains anti-inflammatory ingredients to help bring down blemishes and prevent new ones.

 You Are What You Eat

 You know that saying, “you are what you eat”?
 Well…it’s true.
 Every morsel of food we swallow becomes the building blocks for our cells, our blood, our organs, and our skin.
 Certain foods contribute to our health and vitality, while others, zap it.

 When it comes to acne, there is a substantial and growing body of evidence that diet and lifestyle have a greater effect over our skin than anything else.
 This is in STARK CONTRAST to the commonly held beliefs about acne.

 When I was personally struggling with acne so bad I didn’t want to leave the house, I thought I was cursed with either bad luck, bad karma, or bad genes.
 After all, that is, more or less, what popular culture and medical advice would leave you to believe.